PedroTelesFCUP/Beam_weaver/README.md

 Training minimizes cross-entropy against reference samples or their empirical category distributions.
 The heads use photon energy and, where required, the selected shell or sampled electron/positron energy fraction.
 Training proceeds head by head, with validation-based stopping and restoration of the best weights when overfitting.
 The learned energy domain is **0.001–10 MeV**.

+## Experiment

+After Beam Spinner taught Beam Weaver; 50,000 monodirectional and monochromatic photon histories were generated within a 10x10 cm2 square and transported through a 100x100x100 cm3  water phantom at five different initial energies (0.1, 1, 2, 5, and 10 MeV).
+Two Beam Spinner runs were performed at different PRNG seeds, and one run using Beam Weaver alone.
+The idea was to demonstrate the fidelity of Beam Weaver’s transport capabilities.
+Beam Spinner and Beam Weaver’s runs shared the mean free path Simulator and the electron/positron condensed history transport.
+All other quantities were inferred by Beam Weaver with only prior knowledge of the energy and direction of the source particles, generating the rest recursively.
+Results presented here cover all five initial photon energies.
+Error bars are not shown for enhanced visuals.

 ## Results

 The [ECMP results gallery](results/README.md) presents the saved **0.1, 1, 2, 5 and 10 MeV** results: 50,000 primary photons per simulation, two independent Beam Spinner runs, and one Beam Weaver run.
 For each energy, five figures are presented: depth dose, Compton angle, photoelectric angle and shell selection, pair kinetic-energy sharing, and interaction fractions.